 After being exposed to contemplative practice in Quakerism and exploring it further in Buddhism, nearly two decades ago I was introduced by Rev. Cynthia Bourgeault to a Christian form of meditation called centering prayer which I continue to practice and teach.
-I’m coordinator for New York City of Contemplative Outreach, which promotes it.
+I have been coordinator for New York City of Contemplative Outreach, which promotes it.

 In On the Way, I talk about tools and ideas that help on the spiritual journey, and share reports and thoughts on just about anything that crosses my path.
 The Way has many meanings.